johanneskropf/node-red-contrib-voice2json/README.md

    }
    ```
    Based on the `confidence` field, it is possible to determine whether you want to accept the value or reject it...

+The node can be started, stopped or restarted with the same messages as the stt node that include a valid payload in the configured control property of the input message object.

 ### *Notes on some principles in how the transcription / intent recognition works in voice2json*